A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Analytical chemistry is the branch of chemistry that deals with the identification and quantification of chemical substances.
-Solution equilibria and chemical kinetics are two important concepts in analytical chemistry that play a role in many different types of analytical experiments.
+Solution equilibria and chemical kinetics are two important concepts in analytical chemistry that play a crucial role in many different types of analytical experiments.

 Solution Equilibria